Judith Walzer Leavitt

 Judith Walzer Leavitt (born July 22, 1940 in New York City) is an American historian.

 Judith Walzer graduated in 1963 with a B.A. in social science from Antioch College.
 In July 1966 she married and assumed the name "Judith Walzer Leavitt".
 At the University of Chicago she graduated in history with an M.A. in 1966 and a Ph.D. in 1975.

 She was the Rupple Bascom and Ruth Bleier Professor of History of Medicine, History of Science, and Women's Studies at the University of Wisconsin–Madison, retiring in 2010 as professor emerita.
 Her book subjects have included a study of Mary Mallon, a history of childbirth in America, and a history of public health in Milwaukee.
-She is the wife of Waisman Center medical director Lewis Leavitt, as well as the sister of political theorist Michael Walzer.
+She is married to Waisman Center medical director Lewis Leavitt, and is the sister of political theorist Michael Walzer.
 She and her husband have a daughter and a son.

 She is a past president of the American Association for the History of Medicine, and an elected member of the American Academy of Arts and Sciences.
 Leavitt received her B.A. from Antioch College in 1963, and her M.A.T., M.A., and PhD in history from the University of Chicago in 1975.